adri188/Kickstarter_Analysis/README.md

 * Total Numbers of projects launched were higher between May-July, with signicant higher number of successful campaigns in May-Jun.
 * At the beggining and end of the year there were lower number of projects launched with lower successful campaign ratio compared to total projects
 * There is no significant correlation between failed initiatives and Launch date.
-* Louise should probably benefit from launching her campaign around this months.

 ### Analysis of Outcomes Based on Goals

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/102937320/162600238-c1a91eef-afc7-4900-ac77-f25b7f3c266f.png)